 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Markham tends to be lower than the cost of other private schools in Markham.
-In fact, Montessori schools are usually on the lower side of private school tuition in general.
+The cost of a Markham Montessori school or preschool is generally lower than that of other private schools in the city.
+In fact, a Markham Montessori school often falls on the lower end of private school tuition in general, making it an attractive option for many families.

-Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
+Many Montessori schools in Markham also provide needs-based financial aid, such as bursaries or tuition relief.
+Some schools, though fewer, offer merit-based scholarships for achievements in areas such as academics or athletics.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
-You can also read out guide to preschool costs and funding.
+You can also read our guide to preschool costs and funding.

-Below, you’ll find the range of costs for Montessori private schools and preschools in Markham:
+Below, you’ll find the range of costs for Markham Montessori private schools and preschools, giving parents a clearer picture of tuition expectations before choosing the right Montessori program for their child.

 Primary curriculum | Secondary curriculum | Curriculum pace | Academic culture | Average class size | Language immersion | Special needs support | Tech integration |